Recipes:

 If you can manage to keep from eating all of your apples fresh, (on the way home from our ranch) here are some delicious recipes for traditional Apple Pie and Apple Crisp!

-I keep menitioning the use of Rome Beauty apples, because that is the historic favorite for baking, which is why they were planted in our orchard, but you can substitute other varieties.
+I keep menitioning the use of Rome Beauty apples, or Winesap because they are the historic favorites for baking, which is why they were planted in our orchard, but you can substitute other varieties.

 Apple Crisp!